This post is one of a series.

 During the political movements of 1958, when most monasteries were being closed, Palpung was kept as a “protected” monastery, and ten monks were allowed to live there as caretakers.
 Later, during the Cultural Revolution, the temple was repurposed as an administrative office for the township government; it was also used as a clinic and grain storehouse13.
 Tai Situ Rinpoche told me that the temple’s shrine room was turned into a piggery.14 Religious activities at Palpung resumed in 1982.

-Social and political turmoil from 1956 to 1976 caused maintenance to the chölhakhang to be neglected, leading to water penetration, dry rot, termite infestation, and general distortion in the building.
+Social and political turmoil from 1956 to 1976 led maintenance of the chölhakhang to be neglected, leading to water penetration, dry rot, termite infestation, and general distortion in the building.
 After 1981, the monastery set up a 16-member management committee, which collected money and resources toward restoration.
 Initial repairs performed during the 1980s and 90s were funded by two government grants totalling rmb206,000 (US$43,800), plus another grant of rmb10,000 following a 1993 earthquake.
 The local community contributed labor, materials, and cash.
 Traditional methods and materials were used throughout.
 The highest priority was given to work necessary to resume religious activities.
 CERS compiled a list of completed work as of 1991:15.

 1. Two meditation halls on the site were rebuilt.